Minamata Convention on Mercury

 - United States Department of State: U.S. Actions to Reduce Mercury Pollution from Transboundary Sources

 - UNEP Global Mercury Assessment 2018

-- Decisions and documents from the Third Conference of the Parties (COP3) in November 2019Exit
+- Decisions and documents from the Fourth Conference of the Parties (COP4) in November 2021 and March 2022

 For additional information on EPA's work with mercury, contact: